Multiwave COVID-19 Prediction from Social Awareness using Web Search and Mobility Data: Introduction

-In this study, we propose a multiwave infection prediction approach, with the direct application as urban district-level disease outbreak early warning.
-District-level disease prediction has the following three requirements: (1) comprehensive data sources, such as people movement and social responses, should be included to contain various hints that are closely related to the disease spreading; (2) spatial and temporal disease dissemination patterns of COVID-19 should be taken into consideration; (3) it captures complex dependency between infection cases and other factors.
-To deal with these challenges, we first define the Web search-Mobility Network (WMN) whose nodes and edges maintain web search frequency and inter-district trip information, respectively.
-Afterward, we propose a Social Awareness-Based Graph Neural Network (SAB-GNN) architecture upon the WMN to capture the spatio-temporal infection case dynamics in different urban districts.
-We train and test the model using real-world infection, human mobility, and web search data in the Tokyo area from April 2020 to May 2021, and obtain better prediction performance than baseline models.
+In this study, we propose a multiwave infection prediction approach\footnote{The code and data of this study is open to public and can be found at https://github.com/JiaweiXue/MultiwaveCovidPrediction.}, with the direct application as urban district-level disease outbreak early warning.
+District-level disease prediction has the following three requirements: (1) comprehensive data sources, such as people movement and social responses, should be included to contain various hints that are closely related to the disease spreading; (2) spatial and temporal disease transmission patterns of COVID-19 should be taken into consideration; (3) it captures complex dependency between infection cases and other factors.
+To deal with these challenges, we first define the \textbf{Web search Mobility Network (WMN)} whose nodes and edges maintain web search frequency and inter-district human flow information, respectively.
+Afterward, we propose a \textbf{Social Awareness-Based Graph Neural Network (SAB-GNN)} architecture upon the WMN to capture the spatio-temporal infection case dynamics in different urban districts.
+We train and test the model using real-world infection, human mobility, and web search data in Tokyo from April 2020 to May 2021, and obtain better prediction performance than state-of-the-art baseline models.
 Our method has three contributions: \begin{itemize} \item We focus on predicting multiwave disease outbreaks that are globally prevalent but are seldom investigated.
 Different from a single wave prediction, multiwave prediction enables the public agencies to evaluate the long-term risk and take appropriate actions at different pandemic stages. \item We propose the SAB-GNN by fusing historical infection, mobility, and web search data that provide sufficient evidence of potential disease outbreaks.
-The spatial module, temporal module, and social awareness module take separate responsibilities and jointly contribute to the final prediction. \item The proposed method is implemented on a mega-city, Tokyo, with a period spanning more than one year across four pandemic waves.
+The spatial module, temporal module, and social awareness module take separate responsibilities and jointly contribute to the prediction. \item The proposed method is implemented on a mega-city, Tokyo, with a period spanning more than one year across four pandemic waves.
 We conduct a comprehensive analysis of disease outbreaks and prediction results from different models at different time intervals, which promotes a more nuanced understanding of the disease waves. \end{itemize}